jetspiking/Roblocks/README.md

 _The application has been verified to run on Apple Silicon (```M1```)._

+# Configuration

 # Building
+This section is inapplicable if you just want to use the application, and not tweak the Source code.

 The application has been built using IntelliJ Community Edition and uses the libraries ```Gson-2.8.6``` and ```json-simple-1.1.1```.
 Make sure to include these as libraries using your prefered methods.